 While Outlander is primarily set in the Highlands of Scotland, most of the filming actually took place in the Kingdom of Fife, a region of Scotland just north of Edinburgh.
 The Inverness you know from the show, is actually not the real Inverness, but rather a small village in Fife – sorry to burst your bubble.

 The good thing about this is that visiting all these set locations in a day becomes actually feasible!

 Listen to ‘The Key’ – an Outlander-inspired episode on my Scotland podcast!

 Check out my video:

 Here are the places we visited on the tour:

-Outlander location: Exterior shots of Castle Leoch were shot on location; the scenes in Mrs. Fitz’ kitchen were shot in a studio, which was modeled after the actual interior of the castle.
+Outlander location: Exterior shots of Castle Leoch were shot on location; the scenes in Mrs Fitz’ kitchen were shot in a studio, which was modelled after the actual interior of the castle.

-Doune Castle used to be overlooked, particularly in favour for its much more famous neighbours, Stirling Castle and the William Wallace Monument.
-But people seem to be over the historical inaccuracy of Braveheart, and prefer to dive into the world of Outlander now.
+Doune Castle used to be overlooked, particularly in favour of its much more famous neighbours, Stirling Castle and the William Wallace Monument.
+But people seem to be over the historical inaccuracy of Braveheart and prefer to dive into the world of Outlander now.

 For £6 (not included in the tour) you can visit the castle, which is in very good shape.
 Pick up an audio guide to learn more about its history, but make sure to check out chapters 17 and onwards in particular.
 In these chapters Sam Heughan tells stories from shooting on location and about his preparation for the role of Jamie Fraser!